dashed-slug/wallets/readme.txt

 Unfortunately no. I can no longer cater to requests to add new coin adapters.
 I can only provide assistance by answering specific questions to coin adapter developers.

-If your coin's wallet has a standard RPC API that is a direct fork of Bitcoin core, then you should be able to modify the [Litecoin adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/litecoin-adapter-extension/) to suite your needs.
-Feel free to republish it after modifying the code.
-There are some instructions on how to do this [here](https://www.dashed-slug.net/developers-coin-adapters-api/).
-More detailed instructions are in the PDF documentation, under the section *Coin Adapter development*.
+If your coin's wallet has a standard RPC API that is a direct fork of Bitcoin core, then you should be able to use the [Full Node Multi Coin Adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/full-node-multi-coin-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) extension.

 If your coin is an ERC-20 token then there is no support for that at the moment.
-Ideally this is something that will be implemented in the future.

 = Are you available for custom development work? =